phyleria/OpenHelp/README.md

 #Fork this Repo
 Click on the fork button on the top of this page to create a copy of this repo in your github account<br>
-<h6> Forking allows you to clone make changes and submit pull requests to the repo</h6>
+ &nbsp;<h6> Forking allows you to clone,make changes and submit pull requests to this repo</h6>